I never in a million years thought I would leave Trello for Asana… but I did!! 🤯

 A NOTE FROM ME TO YOU ABOUT SWITCHING

-Under no circumstance do I want you reading this post and thinking you HAVE to switch to Asana because I said it was better than Trello [or insert the name of another project management system you might be using].
+Under no circumstance do I want you reading this post and thinking you HAVE to switch to Asana because I said it was better than Trello [or insert the name of another project management tool you might be using].

 If you already have all of your systems and everything set up somewhere other than Asana and that’s working for you, stick 👏🏻 with 👏🏻 it!!
-You ain’t got TIME to go around testing this project management system and that one, trying to figure out if the grass is greener on the other side.
+You ain’t got TIME to go around testing this project management tool and that one, trying to figure out if the grass is greener on the other side.

 Why?
-Because I don’t have time to try them all or spend days (more like weeks) moving my systems from one project management system to the next every six months.
+Because I don’t have time to try them all or spend days (more like weeks) moving my systems from one project management tool to the next every six months.
 (It actually makes me cringe when I hear that other female entrepreneurs are doing this because it’s NOT a productive use of their time.
 And it’s NOT a productive use of yours either!!)

 Please, please, please hear me when I say this: You should ONLY ever change tools, systems, routines, and schedules when they’re no longer working for you or really frustrating you.
 If it ain’t broke, don’t fix it!!